Bloomington Public Adjuster

 Why Bloomington Property Owners Hire a Public Adjuster After Storm Damage

 Percentage-based hail deductibles and age-based claim denials are costing Bloomington homeowners 30–50% of what they should recover.
+Carriers are exploiting the age of the local housing stock to minimize payouts.
 A public adjuster ensures insurers honor their obligations under Minnesota's fair claims statutes and maximizes your Xactimate scope of loss.

 Percentage Deductibles Trap Homeowners on 1960s Roofs